Expression

 derivative Derive the expression w.r.t the variable x.

-evaluate Evaluate the expression, using a map of all the constants and
+evaluate Evaluate the expression, using a map of all the variables and user functions to a float.

 factor Factor the expression over the rationals.